-These are a few basic questions to ask when you're purchasing furniture.
+These are a few basic questions to ask when purchasing furniture.

-The most important consideration in wood procurement is to ensure that the wood was legally harvested from responsibly managed forests.
+The most important consideration with wood is to ensure that it has not contributed to deforestation, but was legally harvested from responsibly managed forests.
 Look for certified, reclaimed, North American, or plantation grown woods.

 Is the wood third-party certified?

-Look for legitimate third-party certifications that have high standards and the ability to monitor performance.
-Some examples include Forest Stewardship Council (FSC) - the gold standard in wood certification - and in North America, Sustainable Forestry Initiative (SFI).
+Look for the seals of legitimate third-party certifiers that have high standards and the ability to monitor how well the company is keeping up with their eco-friendly goals.
+One example is the Forest Stewardship Council (FSC) - the gold standard in wood certification.
+In North America, you can also look for Sustainable Forestry Initiative (SFI).

-Does this manufacturer have a Social Equity Code of Conduct for their production processes?
+Does this manufacturer have a Social Equity Code of Conduct?

-A Social Equity Code of Conduct is a good assurance that workers are fairly treated, receive decent wages, and work in a safe environment.
+A Social Equity Code of Conduct is a good assurance that workers are treated fairly, paid decent wages, and work in a safe environment.
 Every manufacturer should be able to provide a written code of conduct.

 Does this manufacturer have an energy use reduction plan?

 The production of electricity is the single largest contributor to CO2 emissions worldwide.
-Companies with an energy use reduction plan are a significant part of the solution.
+Companies with an energy use reduction plan are an important part of the solution.